burrsutter/skupper-global/README.md

 ```
 skupper status
-Skupper is enabled for namespace "oltp" in interior mode.
+Skupper is enabled for namespace "oltp" with site name "capetown" in interior mode.
 It is connected to 2 other sites (1 indirectly).
-It has 2 exposed services.
+It has 3 exposed services.
-The site console url is:  https://a3df2817e3ef7406fbdaa0b081100751-262154857.af-south-1.elb.amazonaws.com:8080
+The site console url is:  https://a807235ccf1bd47d995a949075282fb0-1876990102.af-south-1.elb.amazonaws.com:8080
 The credentials for internal console-auth mode are held in secret: 'skupper-console-users'
 ```